sdbx/Utils/yandere/SPECIFICATION.md

 The purpose of this specification is to describe overall components which a conforming `yandere` implementation is expected to have.

 ### Change Log

-24.06.10 :: Initial writing.
+- 24.06.10 :: Initial writing.
+- 24.06.13 :: Minor fix.

 ## Use Case

 As its name implies, this program prints a yandere-like string to stdout, *ad infinitum*.
-Therefore one may find this program useful to experience(?) how it feels like to be targeted by a yandere.
+Therefore, one may find this program useful to experience(?) how it feels like to be targeted by a yandere.

 ## Behavior